melvinhe/flight-simulator-pro/README.md

-# CS1230-final-project
-Perlin noise mapping using three.js
+# Web based terrain generation

+## Description

+This is a web based terrain generation project using three.js created for group Microsoft Flight Simulator.